 - by asking the customer for payment after submitting his order.

 Where several of the above alternatives are present, the contract shall come into force at the time when one of the above alternatives occurs first.
 The deadline for the acceptance of the offer begins on the day after the submission of the offer by the customer and ends with the expiry of the fifth day following the submission of the offer.
 If the seller does not accept the offer of the customer within the aforementioned deadline, this shall be deemed a rejection of the offer with the result that the customer is no longer bound to his consent.

-2.6 Before placing an order on the seller's online order form, the customer can identify possible input errors by carefully reading the information displayed on the screen.
+2.6 Before the binding submission of the order via the seller's online order form, the customer can identify possible input errors by carefully reading the information displayed on the screen.
 An effective technical means for better recognition of input errors can be the enlargement function of the browser, with the help of which the display on the screen is enlarged.
-As part of the electronic ordering process, the customer can correct his input via the usual keyboard and mouse functions until he clicks on the button that concludes the ordering process.
+The customer can correct his entries as part of the electronic ordering process using the usual keyboard and mouse functions until he clicks the button that completes the ordering process.

 2.8 The order processing and contact usually take place via e-mail and automated order processing.
 The customer must ensure that the e-mail address specified by him for processing the order is correct, so that the e-mails sent by the seller can be received at this address.
 In particular, when using SPAM filters, the customer must ensure that all emails sent by the seller or by third parties commissioned with the order processing can be delivered.